1969–70 Vehicle & General Australasian knock-out competition

-The 1969–70 Vehicle & General Australasian knock-out competition was an List A tournament took place from November 1969 to January 1970.
+The 1969–70 Vehicle & General Australasian knock-out competition was a List A tournament took place from November 1969 to January 1970.
 It was the first season of the Australian domestic limited-overs cricket tournament.
 Seven teams representing the six states in Australia, and a New Zealand team, took part in the competition in a knockout format.
 The competition began on 22 November 1969 when Victoria took on Tasmania at the Melbourne Cricket Ground.

-After five matches were played, the final took placed on 1 January 1970 at the Melbourne Cricket Ground between Victoria and New Zealand.
+After five matches were played, the final took place on 1 January 1970 at the Melbourne Cricket Ground between Victoria and New Zealand.
 After winning the toss, Victoria were bowled out for 129, with New Zealand chasing the total down with six wickets to spare.

 Format

 The first season of the competition was a straight knockout competition between the six states of Australia and a team that represented New Zealand at domestic level.